Medical care: UK students

 It's important you let us know about any support needs you have, even if you feel you don't need any help just yet.
 The earlier you register with the Student Support and Wellbeing Service, the quicker we can support you if you need it in the future.

 Looking after your mental health

 If you don't start to feel better, you might find it helpful to talk things through with our Wellbeing team of counsellors, advisors and student mentors.
-You can also get support from the students' unions advice centres:

 Seeking help will never be viewed as a weakness, and we have experienced and specially trained advisers who understand the pressures of student life.